awolven/krma/README.md

 KRMA works on SBCL with partial support for CCL and can use MacOS (Cocoa), MS Windows (Win32) or Linux (X11).

-To install krma, clone the repository:
+To install KRMA, clone the repository:

 git clone https://github.com/awolven/krma